 What is verification?

-Verification is a review process where the Department of Education has requested that the Office of Student Financial Services review all of the information that the student has completed on their financial aid application.
+Verification is a review process where the Department of Education has requested that the Financial Aid Department review all of the information that the student has completed on their financial aid application.

 Is it required that I submit my/my parent’s Federal Tax Return Transcript?